danieldiamond/gitlab-analytics/.gitlab/issue_templates/data_onboarding.md

 WELCOME TO THE TEAM!
 WE'RE SO EXCITED TO HAVE YOU!!!

 - [ ] Read (skim) through this full issue, just so you have a sense of what's coming.
+- [ ] Create a new issue in the Analytics project (this project).
+As you proceed and things are unclear, document it in the issue.
+Don't worry about organizing it; just brain dump it into the issue!
+This will help us iterate on the onboarding process.
 - [ ] Join the following channels on Slack: `data`, `data-lounge`, `data-daily`, `data-triage`, `dbt-runs`, and `business-operations`.
 - [ ] Schedule a recurring fortnightly 1:1 meeting with the Director of Business Operations.
 - [ ] Invite yourself to the to Milestone Planning/Grooming and DataOps Meetings from the Data Team Calendar.
 To do this, update the invitation to include your email address; don't just copy the event to your calendar.